PioneerMNDR/MousyHub/README.md

 2. **Launch** `MousyHub.exe` and create your first persona
 3. **Connect** your preferred LLM provider

-✨ *Tip: Right-click the tray icon for quick settings access*
+✨ *Tip: Don't forget to create a shortcut on your desktop for quick access.*

 ## 💬 Community & Updates